-Collaboration – it’s essential for a successful healthcare practice.
-The excellent care you provide wouldn’t be accomplished without it.
+Secure collaboration – it’s essential to your success.
+The excellent care you provide wouldn’t happen without it.

 Is Google Workspace (formerly G Suite) really HIPAA compliant?